redwoodjs/redwood/README.md

 application special, instead of wasting cycles choosing and re-choosing various technology components.

+We are obsessed with developer experience and eliminating as much boilerplate as possible.
+Where existing libraries elegantly solve our problems, we use them;
+where they don't, we write our own solutions.
+The end result is a JavaScript development experience you can fall in love with!

 Here's a quick taste of the technologies a standard Redwood application will
 use: